CenterForDigitalHumanities/rerum_server/API.md

 testbed at http://tinydev.rerum.io or the [GitHub codebase for TinyThings](https://github.com/CenterForDigitalHumanities/TinyThings).

 To have simple CRUD ability from client script without using a back end proxy, you can use our public test endpoints.
-Note: Your data will be public and could be removed at any time.
+**NB** Your data will be public and could be removed at any time.
 This is for testing only and will not be attributed to you in any way.
 - http://tinydev.rerum.io/app/create   Uses the rules established by RERUM [create](#create)
 - http://tinydev.rerum.io/app/update   Uses the rules established by RERUM PUT [update](#update)